 - Everything can be done in the dentist’s office – no lab work

 Q: Do you always use CEREC for crowns?

 Yes, we use CEREC for all crowns with most patients for their convenience.

-Q: Can I watch the crown design and during the process?
+Q: Can I watch the crown design during the process?

 Absolutely yes, we welcome you to take photos and video during the crown design and milling process from start to end.

 - Dental inlays repair the chewing surface of your tooth.
 Our office may use dental inlays to repair teeth that have other restoration options such as a large dental filling.
-You can have your inlays created of tooth colored porcelain or composite resin.
-Most inlays are more durable than the composite or amalgam fillings.
+You can have your inlays created of tooth-colored porcelain or composite resin.
+Most inlays are more durable than composite or amalgam fillings.
 They are also less expensive than a dental crown.